funfair-tech/fun-wallet-docs/docs/guide/web-sdk/angular.md

 Type - Function

-This will fire when the wallet leader has loaded and this will be a function you register all your event listeners you want to attach to the wallet - https://funfair-tech.github.io/fun-wallet-docs/guide/web-sdk/sdk-event-listeners.html#registering-an-event-listener
+This will fire when the wallet leader has loaded and this will be a function you register all your event listeners you want to attach to the wallet, list of them [here](https://funfair-tech.github.io/fun-wallet-docs/guide/web-sdk/sdk-event-listeners.html#registering-an-event-listener)

 Example: